Quarzo wins double gold in district track championship

 “I would’ve liked to hit 36-6, but I’m happy with what I did,” said Scaramucci.

-The Southmoreland girls finished seventh in the 3,200.
+The Southmoreland girls finished seventh in the 3,200 relay.
 Brownsville’s Zhariah Reed (7, 100 high hurdles), Mount Pleasant’s Baylee Sleek (8, high jump) and Rylin Bugosh (7, 200), and Frazier’s Sydney Polkabla (8, triple jump) medaled, but did not qualify for the state meet.

 (0) comments